hestia-agora/fallkost-client/README.md

 # Fall Prevention Cost Calculation

 This is the first version of a model developed to assess the cost-effectiveness of fall prevention interventions.

-## Project Overview
-This project consists of two repositories:
+This project consists of two repository:

-- **fallkost-api** - Backend implemented in Node.js
+fallkost-api - Backend implemented in Node.js
-- **fallkost-client** - Frontend built with React - This
+fallkost-client - Frontend built with React - This

 ## Getting Started